Home/Resources/Child Care/How can mindfulness support early childhood educators?

 Slowing down and paying attention doesn’t come naturally to many people, nor does one of the key principles of mindfulness: replacing judgment with curiosity.
 But practicing mindfulness in non-stressful situations sets people up to remain calm(er) when the world becomes intense.

 Studies show that mindfulness training that is specific, ongoing, and led by an expert has an impact on teachers in early childhood settings and on the children in their care.
+It’s an important strategy to avoiding teacher burnout.

-• improve staff morale
+• improved staff morale

 Mindfulness for Early Childhood Educators Download Now